 How fast should you walk on a treadmill?

 There aren't many people who can accurately estimate how many miles per hour their walking speed is.
-Yet that's exactly what you need to determine when setting your treadmill.
+Yet that's exactly what you need to determine when setting up your home treadmill.

 In general, most people will walk around 2 to 4 mph at a leisurely pace.
 A very fast walk or jog is usually around 4 to 5 mph, while anything faster than 5 mph is considered running.

-To determine the best speed for you may take some experimentation.
+To determine the best speed for your treadmill workout programming may take some experimentation.
 Start slowly and pay attention to your breathing.
 You should find that you are breathing at a faster, deeper rate than when stationary, but you should never be so winded that you have to stop entirely.

 Starting slowly is also better for safety.
 Never start walking on a treadmill when the belt is running at full speed.
 Instead, start with a walk and increase to a comfortable, yet challenging speed after you've warmed up.